HP Spectre x360 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 We’re in the heart of the shopping holiday now, and gaming laptop Black Friday deals are here in droves.
-This HP Spectre x360 2-in-1 laptop is $260 off right now, .
+This HP Spectre x360 2-in-1 laptop is $270 off right now, dropping from $1,100 to only $830.
 We can’t guarantee this offer will stick around for long, as the best Black Friday deals on consumer tech are selling out fast.
 This is one of the best Black Friday laptop deals we’ve seen from HP so far.
 If you have a tablet and a laptop on your Black Friday list, this deal will save you cash and get two birds with one stone.

 Why Buy: